vijayleom/ca-grafana-hierarchy/README.md

-# Grafana 7.3.0 - Overview of CA Hierarchy plugin
+# Grafana Custom ConnectALL plugin - Overview of CA Hierarchy plugin

 #### The primary objective of this plugin is to project an hierarchial structure to the user who takes effect of our custom grafana plugin.